rymiwe/weather-rails-app/README.md

 ## Best Practices & Noteworthy Patterns
 - **Strict Test Isolation**: No global stubs or VCR cassettes required; all dependencies are injected or mocked at the spec level.
 - **Service-Oriented**: Business logic is never in controllers or views.
-- **Centralized Constants**: All icon mappings and similar logic are in a single location.
+- **Centralized Constants & Icon Mapping**: All weather condition mappings from Pirate Weather are handled in a single location and mapped to a weather icon set hosted on a CDN for efficient display.

 - **Security**: No sensitive info is ever leaked.
 Brakeman is included for static analysis.
 - **Accessibility**: UI is designed to be accessible and clear for all users.
 - **Scalable Caching**: Easily switch to Redis for production by changing Rails.cache backend.